NationalGenomicsCenter/EasternIndigoSnake/README.md

 **Field_study.R** - Script used to restructure data.
 Required for Positives.R.

-**"Field_weather.csv** - Weather data from FAWN tower and taken by field technicians.
+**Field_weather.csv** - Weather data from FAWN tower and taken by field technicians.
 Required for Positives.R.

 **camera_positives.csv** - eDNA samples confirmed positive by cameras.
 Required for Positives.R.